Mothers Talk: Background

 "Mothers Talk" was written in 1983 and was first publicly performed during the band's late 1983 tour.
 Orzabal describes it as an unsuccessful attempt to mimic the sound of Talking Heads.
-In early 1984, the band went into the studio to record the song as their next single, though the recording sessions with their new producer Jeremy Green did not work out as planned and the recording was scrapped.
+In early 1984, the band went into the studio and recorded it as their next single with Jeremy Green as producer; Orzabal found this version to be "incredibly crafted and interesting" with a drum pattern resembling "Teen Town" by Weather Report, but the record company disliked it.
 The band's previous producer, Chris Hughes, was then brought back into the fold and the song was re-recorded and finally released as a single in August 1984.
 Hughes stayed on with the band to record their second album, Songs from the Big Chair.

 Along with its B-side, "Empire Building", "Mothers Talk" was one of the first Tears for Fears songs to demonstrate a creative use of sampling.
 The strings at the beginning of the song were culled from a Barry Manilow record, while the drum sample around which "Empire Building" is built was lifted from the Simple Minds song "Today I Died Again".
-This was the second Tears for Fears single for which Phonogram Records would use the picture disc and coloured vinyl gimmicks as a promotional tool, as well as the first one to feature multiple 12" releases offering different remixes of the track.
-Limited quantities of the 7" single also came with a free Tears For Fears window sticker of the band's new logo.
+This was the second Tears for Fears single for which Phonogram would use the picture disc and coloured vinyl gimmicks as a promotional tool, as well as the first one to feature multiple 12" releases offering different remixes of the track.
+Limited quantities of the 7" single also came with a free Tears for Fears window sticker of the band's new logo.

 Meaning

 US release

-While America saw "Everybody Wants to Rule the World" as the first single release from the Songs from the Big Chair LP, "Mothers Talk" was eventually released there as the fourth and final single from the album in April 1986, peaking at no. 27 on the Billboard Hot 100.
+While North America saw "Everybody Wants to Rule the World" as the first single release from the Songs from the Big Chair LP, "Mothers Talk" was eventually released there as the fourth and final single from the album in April 1986, peaking at no. 27 on the Billboard Hot 100.
 Although labeled as a "remix", this version of the song is actually a complete re-recording, done by the band after their Big Chair tour wrapped up.
 It was mixed by the award-winning producer Bob Clearmountain, who would go on to mix the band's next album with them.
 In addition to a different picture sleeve, the single featured the band's cover of Robert Wyatt's "Sea Song" as the B-side (this had been released as the B-side to the single "I Believe" in other countries in 1985).
 This version was also released in Canada and Japan at the same time.

 Cash Box said that the single "features classic TFF synth moorings but a much grittier overall approach."